TomBos/Talker/README.md

 ## Automatic Deletion

 Talker includes a feature that automatically deletes all files and database data (except user data) every 3 hours to protect users' privacy.
-The code in ServerSideOperations/autoDelete.php controls this feature.
-To change the time interval, update the $deleteInterval variable in the autoDelete.php file.
+The code in `ServerSideOperations/CheckDateForWipeOut.php` controls this feature.
+To change the time interval, update the equation in the `CheckDateForWipeOut.php` file.